11 Quick Employee Appreciation Ideas You Must Try

 What happens when your team is feeling Underappreciated at Work?

-Feeling underappreciated at work can be a significant issue that affects employees’ well-being and performance.
+Feeling underappreciated at work can be a significant issue that affects employees’ wellness and performance.
 And since we work in interdependent teams, negative experiences and feelings of one employee can easily influence and impact others.
 Not only would it emotionally affect the other team members, but it also affects the team’s work.
 Let’s understand how exactly feeling underappreciated at work can have an impact:

 • Decreased job satisfaction: When employees feel that their contributions are not being recognized or valued, it can decrease job satisfaction.
 This can make employees less committed to work and more likely to seek employment elsewhere.
 For example, suppose an employee consistently goes above and beyond their job duties but is never acknowledged or rewarded for their efforts.
 In that case, they may become disheartened and feel their work doesn’t matter.